expo/expo/docs/pages/classic/building-standalone-apps.md

 <Terminal cmd={['$ expo build:ios -t archive']} />

-Simulator build is used to test the standalone app on an iOS simulator.
-To build it, run the command:
+Simulator builds are used to test a standalone app in an iOS simulator.
+To build one, run:

 <Terminal cmd={['$ expo build:ios -t simulator']} />